AvatarM500/Tendency-stops-in-Nasvhille/README.md

 -

 This repository contains the details of the analysis of the stops in Nashville Tennessee in 2016, 2017, and 2018.
-The  purpose of the research is to identify any tendency for "vehicular" stops in the mentioned city.
+The  purpose of the research is to identify any tendency for vehicular stops in the mentioned city.
 Variables of interest: Race, age, and sex.
 Here you can find the R code used for data validation, data cleaning, analysis, visualizations, and conclusion.

-Context of data (Definition of violations)
--
-Child restraint: No adequate child seat

-Investigative stop

-Moving traffic violation

-Parking violation

-Registration

-Safety violation

-Seatbelt violation

-vehicle equipment violation

 Phase 1: Data validation, and  cleaning.